topfreegames/podium/docs/API.md

         "success": true,
         "member": {
           "publicID": [string]  // member public id
-          "score":    [int],    // member updated score
+          "score":    [int]     // member updated score
-          "rank":     [int],    // member current rank in leaderboard "expireAt": [int]     // unix timestamp of when the score will be expired, if scoreTTL is sent }
+          "rank":     [int]     // member current rank in leaderboard "expireAt": [int]     // unix timestamp of when the score will be expired, if scoreTTL is sent }
       }
       ```